Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.ZoneBalance.md

 ## DESCRIPTION

+Virtual machine scale sets (VMSS) scale-in/ out based on scaling rules your configured.
+When scaling-out (adding instances) using availability zones instances are distribution over the configured zones.
+However, it may not be possible to create an instance in a zone if there is an active issue affecting that zone.

-When deploying virtual machine scale sets across multiple availability zones, the distribution behavior of instances can be configured with two modes:
+The distribution behavior of instances across zones can be configured with two modes:

-- Best-effort zone balance
-- Strict zone balance
+- **Best-effort zone balance** - Attempt to scale-in/ out while maintaining balance across zones.

-Best-effort zone balance: This mode attempts to scale in and out while maintaining a balance across zones.
-If maintaining zone balance is not possible (e.g., if a zone goes down and new VMs can’t be created in that zone), the scale set allows temporary imbalance to continue scaling operations.
+  If that is not possible, allow temporary imbalance so the scaling operation can complete.
   On subsequent scale-out attempts, the scale set adds VMs to the zones needing more VMs to restore balance.
   Similarly, on subsequent scale-in attempts, the scale set removes VMs from zones that have more VMs than required to restore balance.

-Strict zone balance: This mode ensures that VM instances are strictly balanced across all specified zones, without allowing any temporary imbalance.
-This can cause the scaling operations to be paused or fail if the zone balance cannot be maintained.
+- **Strict zone balance** - Only allow the scaling operation to continue if zone balanced can be maintained.
+  If that is not possible, the scaling operation will fail.

+Key points:

+- Both modes attempt to keep balance across zones but have a different approach when balance can't be maintained.
+- Scale-out typically occurs to reduce pressure on the already provisioned instances by increasing capacity.
+- If scale-out fails, the workload may become unstable due to increasing pressure.
+- Balance only applies when two or more zones are configured on the VMSS.
+- An outage or disruption in a zone may impact a higher percentage of the workload instances when the workload is not blanced.

 ## RECOMMENDATION